 “People are too quick to play the race card… lawlessness knows no color,” stated Martin Baker.
 In most circumstances, this would prompt levelheaded debate.
 However, Baker happened to be standing at a pro-Darren Wilson rally.

 The consultant and former Republican congressional primary candidate was seemingly the only black person at the event, which took place Sunday in Ferguson, MO.
-He showed his support for the officer responsible for the death of Michael Brown by purchasing a t-shirt decorated with a police badge emblem stating, “Officer Darren Wilson — I stand by you.”
+He showed his support for the officer responsible for the death of Michael Brown by purchasing a t-shirt decorated with a police badge emblem, which stated, “Officer Darren Wilson — I stand by you.”

 The story initially broke on Twitter after The Guardian’s Jon Swaine tweeted about Baker attending the rally: